materialsproject/pymatgen-analysis-defects/paper/paper.md

 N intersitial site at [0.35,0.65,0.69]
 ```

-In the code above, we query the materials project database for the charge density object which contains the information about the bulk structure as well as the electronic charge density.
+In the code above, we query the Materials Project database for the charge density object, which contains information about the bulk structure, as well as the electronic charge density.
 Using the `generate_all_native_defects` function, we can generate a list of all of the native point defects for this structure.

 ![Defect generation.](fig1.png){ width=35% }